Obadiah the Proselyte

+Biography

-He was born Johannes, son of Dreux, around 1070 in Oppido Lucano, a small town in South Italy.
-A Catholic priest or a Norman-Italian baronet, he converted to Judaism in 1102.
+He was born Johannes, son of Dreux, around 1070 in Oppido Lucano, a small town in South Italy, today in the province of Potenza, Basilicata.
+He converted to Judaism in 1102.
 It was common practice for proselytes to choose the name "Obadiah" because of the tradition that Obadiah the prophet was an Edomite converted to Judaism.

 His reasons are not entirely clear.
 It is believed he had been inspired by the Jewish people during the First Crusade, as well as the story of Andreas, the archbishop of Bari who had converted to Judaism circa 1066–1078.
 Obadiah's understanding of the Bible may have also played a role.

 He is known for recording medieval Jewish chant in Gregorian notation.
 There is a dispute whether this Gregorian melody used is of Jewish origin or of non-Jewish origin.

 Obadiah is known to us exclusively through a variety of documents from the Cairo Geniza, all but one in his own hand.
 The key piece of evidence for reconstructing his own varied output came from a single colophon leaf, all that remains of a prayer-book, now preserved in the Hebrew Union College, Cincinnati (MS H.U.C.
 Genizah Collection no. 8).
 An inscription on the colophon says, in Hebrew, that "Obadiah the Norman proselyte" who converted to Judaism "in the month of Elul" of 1102 has written the prayer-book "with his own hand".
 So, although in all of his writings he invariably refers to himself in the third person, by directly comparing the handwriting we can be sure that it is indeed he who wrote it.